 - Best Bennett builds guide.

-Genshin Impact tier list: Who are the best Genshin Impact characters?
+Genshin Impact Tier List: Who are the Best & Worst Genshin Impact characters?

 Why Genshin Impact tier lists don't make much sense

 Genshin Impact has a lot of good characters.
 However, the reason it's hard to evaluate them is Constellations.

 In Genshin Impact, every character has their own Constellation, which acts as a kind of skill tree.
 When you unlock part of that character's Constellation, you'll earn a new effect, which impacts an existing skill or offers a completely new perk.